breez/wasm-example-app/README.md

 ## Security Notes

-- The app stores your mnemonic in localStorage, which is not suitable for production use
-- For a production app, use secure storage and encryption for sensitive data
+- The app stores your mnemonic in localStorage.
+For a production app, it's recommended to use a secured storage and encrypt sensitive data.